National Bank of Alaska: Expansion

 An NBA branch is seen at left foreground in this 1997 photo of downtown Sitka.
 St. Michael's Cathedral and the Cathedral Apartments are in the background.

 In 1950, the bank adopted a national charter, becoming the National Bank of Alaska.
 A 1960 merger made National Bank of Alaska the largest bank in the state with 19 branches in six locations.
 Elmer Rasmuson also passed the business to his son, retiring in 1975.
 Edward Bernard Rasmuson became president and CEO.

 By 1978, National Bank of Alaska was operating 34 branches in 19 communities.
 In 1982, it was reorganized as a wholly owned subsidiary of bank holding company National Bancorp of Alaska.
 By 1983, its assets topped $1 billion, and by 1990, it owned about half of all bank assets in the state.

 Wells Fargo purchase

-In December 1999, National Bancorp of Alaska agreed to a $907 million buyout by Wells Fargo & Co.
-It had more than $3 billion in assets, and 53 National Bank of Alaska branches in 29 Alaskan communities, with an additional branch in Seattle, Washington.
-The acquisition transaction closed in 2000, and branches converted to the Wells Fargo brand in June 2001.
-Wells Fargo officials said the acquisition gave them the country's "most extensive banking franchise", with branches in 23 states.
+In December 1999, National Bancorp of Alaska agreed to a $907 million buyout by Wells Fargo & Co. he acquisition transaction closed in 2000 and branches converted to the Wells Fargo brand in June 2001.